-Situated under huge shady trees on the banks of a rich lagoon fed by the Okavango River, Guma Lagoon is a very comfortable family run, tented camp, well situated to experience this water wonderland.
-The owners themselves are avid fisherfolk so have spent a tremendous amount of time exploring the waterways of the worlds largest inland delta.
+Situated under huge shady trees on the banks of a rich lagoon fed by the Okavango River, Guma Lagoon is a very comfortable family-run, tented camp, well situated to experience this water wonderland.
+The owners themselves are avid fisherfolk who have spent a tremendous amount of time exploring the waterways of the world’s largest inland delta.

-The birdlife is prolific, with over 400 species recorded, which coupled with the sounds of Africa, one could spend hours on the verandah of your chalet simply appreciating the magnificent Delta.
+The bird-life is prolific, with over 400 species recorded, which when coupled with the sounds of Africa, one could spend hours on the verandah of your chalet simply appreciating the magnificent Delta.

 Guy Lobjoit is a worried man One of the owners of Guma Lagoon Camp in the Okavango Delta Panhandle, Guy has spent most of his adult life introducing tourists and friends, to the many natural splendors of this watery wonderland.